aviaryan/awesome-no-login-web-apps/README.md

 * [Superbetize](http://superbetize.com/) - Categorize your grocery list.
 * [isup.me](http://isup.me/) - Check if website is unavailable just for you or everyone else.
 * [Dictation.io](https://dictation.io/) - Online voice dictation software supporting large number of languages.
-* [Draw.io](https://www.draw.io/) - Flowchart and UML drawing tool.
-Lots of drawing styles available.
-Exports to PNG and integrates with Google Drive.
-* [AutoDraw](https://www.autodraw.com/) - Draw beautiful sketches, thanks to Google's Machine Learning.
-Drawings can be downloaded as PNG.
-* [RANDOM.ORG](https://www.random.org/) - Random number generator, dice rolls, password generator, random bitmaps and more stuff based on the concept of randomness.

 -----